Wednesday, February 4th, 2009

 • 2 tbsp Vegetable Oil

 1. Combine dry in bowl.
 Add wet until just mixed.
-Fold in chocolate chips.
+Fold in chocolate chips or other addition.

 2. Cook in cast iron (or other skillet).